-"warning": The rule specified by the ruleId property was evaluated, and a problem was found.
+"open": The specified rule was evaluated, and the tool concluded that there was insufficient information to decide whether a problem exists.

-"error": The rule specified by the ruleId property was evaluated, and a serious problem was found.
+NOTE 1: This value is used by proof-based tools.
+Sometimes such a tool can prove that there is no violation (kind = "pass"), sometimes it can prove that there is a violation (kind = "fail"), and sometimes it does not detect a violation but is unable to prove that there is none (kind = "open").
+In such a tool, a kind value of "open" might be an indication that the user should add additional assertions to enabe the tool to determine if there is a violation.

-"open": The rule specified by the ruleId property was evaluated, and the tool concluded that there was insufficient information to decide whether a problem exists.
+"informational": The specified rule was evaluated and produced a purely informational result that does not indicate the presence of a problem.
+(See the example below.)

-"notApplicable": The rule specified by the ruleId property was not evaluated, because it does not apply to the analysis target.
+"notApplicable": The rule specified by ruleId was not evaluated, because it does not apply to the analysis target.

-EXAMPLE 1: In this example, a binary checker has a rule that applies to 32-bit binaries only.
-It produces a "notApplicable" result if it is run on a 64-bit binary:
+EXAMPLE: In this example, a binary checker has a rule that applies to 32-bit binaries only.
+It produces a "notApplicable" result if it is run on a 64-bit binary.
+It also has a rule that checks the compiler version and produces an informational result:

 "results": [